 THE SHOTGUN EXPRESS-I Could Feel The Whole World Turn Round/Curtains U.S. Uptown 747 1966

-Many years later after taking a chance on their See For Miles 10" EP an acquaintance presented me with this American promo pressing on the Uptown label (home of soulstress Gloria Jones and CA garage legends The Chocolate Watchband.
+Many years later after taking a chance on their See For Miles 10" EP an acquaintance presented me with an American white label promo pressing on the Uptown label (home of soulstress Gloria Jones and CA garage legends The Chocolate Watchband).
+Of course I foolishly sold it in leaner times.

-Many years later after taking a chance on their See For Miles 10" EP an acquaintance presented me with this American promo pressing on the Uptown label (home of soulstress Gloria Jones and CA garage legends The Chocolate Watchband.
+Many years later after taking a chance on their See For Miles 10" EP an acquaintance presented me with an American white label promo pressing on the Uptown label (home of soulstress Gloria Jones and CA garage legends The Chocolate Watchband).
+Of course I foolishly sold it in leaner times.

 1 comment: